Governance Structure

 Board of Directors

-The Board of Directors consists of eleven directors, including eight outside directors with four female director.
+The Board of Directors consists of ten directors, including eight outside directors with four female directors.
 The Board decides on matters stipulated by laws and regulations, basic management policy, and other important management matters.
 At the same time, the Board supervises the execution of duties by the directors and executive officers.
 Outside directors in particular perform an important supervisory role from an independent standpoint, helping to ensure even more robust and effective corporate governance.
 The Board selects the Chief Executive Officer (CEO) and other Executive Officers placing emphasis on whether the Company can continue to realize its management vision and policy in the years ahead.
-In principle, the Board of Directors meets once a month.
+In principle, the Board of Directors meets once a month, and extraordinary meetings are held as necessary.

 Composition of the Board Directors (10 members)